Skip to Content

 Exploring Old Town Prague: What to See in Prague’s Old Town

-Exploring Prague, and specifically, Old Town Prague, is like stepping into a fairy tale.
+Exploring Prague, specifically Old Town Prague, is like stepping into a fairy tale.

-As first time visitors to Prague, we found ourselves spend a lot of time in Old Town Prague as it contains some of the top things to do in Prague.
+As first-time visitors to Prague, we spent a lot of time in Old Town Prague, which contains some of the top things to do in Prague.

-This makes sense though, given that the majority of the attractions that Prague is famous for are located in Prague Old Town.
+This makes sense, though, given that the majority of the attractions that Prague is famous for are located in Prague’s Old Town.

-If you’re like us, and Prague is just one stop on your central Europe vacation, then you’re time is probably limited in the Czech capital.
+If you’re like us, and Prague is just one stop on your Central Europe vacation, then your time in the Czech capital is probably limited.

 That is why we put together this guide to exploring Old Town Prague.

-Let us show you some of the top sights in Prague Old Town so that you can make the most of your visit to this beautiful city!
+Let us show you some of the top sights in Prague’s Old Town so that you can make the most of your visit to this beautiful city!

 *This post contains affiliate links.
 By purchasing through these links, we get a small commission at no additional cost.
 That Texas Couple also participates in the Amazon Services LLC Associates Program.
 As Amazon Associates, we earn from qualifying purchases.